OptiJava/OptCarpetAddition/README-en.md

 - Acceptable value: `true` `false`
 - Categories: `Feature`

+### disabledEntityTick

+**_Warning!
+This rule may cause all falling_block entity infinite rebound!_**

+This rule will ignore all entity tick,but players are normal.

+When there are a lot of entity in your server,you can use this rule temporarily relieve the stuck.

+_This rule is experimental._

+- Default value: `false`
+- Acceptable value: `true` `false`
+- Categories: `Experimental`

 ### disabledNetherPortalSpawn

-Zombified piglin will not spawn in nether portal
+Zombified piglin will not spawn in nether portal.

 - Default value: `false`
 - Acceptable value: `true` `false`